typelevel/sbt-typelevel/docs/site.md

 lazy val docs = project.in(file("site")).enablePlugins(TypelevelSitePlugin)
 ```

 Place your `.md` files in the `docs/` directory of your project.
 To preview locally, run `docs/tlSitePreview`.
 This will start a preview server at http://localhost:4242.
+Be sure to include an `index.md` file for the service to default point to.

 The site is generated using [mdoc](https://scalameta.org/mdoc/) and [Laika](https://typelevel.org/Laika/) and published to the `gh-pages` branch on every push to the specified branch.